 - Optional chocolate drizzle topping: 2 ounces chocolate, 1 tablespoon espresso grounds

-- Preheat oven to 350 F and line an 8"x8" pan with parchment paper.
+- Prep oven: Preheat oven to 350 F and line an 8"x8" pan with parchment paper.

-- Melt butter in a small sauce pan over medium-low heat.
+- Prepare chocolate: Melt butter in a small sauce pan over medium-low heat.
 Add in chopped chocolate and stir until chocolate is melted.

-- Pour batter into pan with parchment paper and bake about 30-35 minutes, or until a fork comes out mostly clean from center of brownie pan.
+- Bake brownies: Pour batter into pan with parchment paper and bake about 30-35 minutes, or until a fork comes out mostly clean from center of brownie pan.

 - For chocolate drizzle topping (optional): melt chocolate over low heat in a medium saucepan, then drizzle over brownies and sprinkle with espresso grounds.

-- Notes: if you don't have parchment paper, you can also just grease the pan with butter or oil.
+- Recipe notes: If you don't have parchment paper, you can also just grease the pan with butter or oil.
 If you use a 9"x9" brownie pan, reduce cook time by five minutes.

-- Leftovers and Storage: store brownies in an airtight container at room temperature for up to five days.
+- Leftovers + storage: Store brownies in an airtight container at room temperature for up to five days.